New Middle School

 USA Architects prepared an expansion study for the district to determine the best options for a combination of new construction and renovation to accommodate elementary and middle school students.
 A site selection study was conducted to assess the viability of several different building options, with the resulting solution of a new school for 7th and 8th grade students to accompany the renovation of the existing middle school for 5th and 6th grade.

-Watch this exciting video as members of the BOE take you through a guided tour of the school, and Principal Peter Campisano, Project Manager Michael Bryson, and Project Architect Doug Margaretta discuss the design thinking of the project.
+Watch this exciting video as members of the BOE take you through a guided tour of the school.
+Associate Principal Peter Campisano and Project Manager Michael Bryson discuss the design thinking of the project.
 We are thrilled for the community of North Brunswick, NJ.
 Go Raiders!

 Phase I includes the new 7-8 school, the first school building to be built in 40 years, is part of a $77 million referendum to relieve congestion and overcrowding among the district‘s schools.
 The 2-story facility takes advantage of scenic views to its tree-lined border, indoor-outdoor connections via outside courtyards, maker spaces, learning labs and general classrooms and huddle spaces for collaborative engagement.
 The academic portion of the school is designed distinctly separate from the cafeteria, gymnasium and media center as these spaces are shared with the general community after hours.